550tealeaves/DATA71200_sum2024_550/project 1/Readme.md

 # Cleaning
 It is a relatively clean dataset, with no missing values, but I did make a modification to one column.
 The column diameter was originally listed as string values - 22 inch, 18 inch etc. I changed the feature name to diameter_in and reformatted the column to just be integers (22, 18 etc).
+There was also a type in the spelling of black papper & papperoni that I corrcted.

 # Objective of analysis
 I want to predict the Company that makes the pizza based on the features.
 From the initial glance, I would say that the most important features to include in the model are